DragonHPC/dragon-cloud/charts/gpu-cloud-services/app-readme.md

   * matplotlib (>=3.10.1,<4.0.0)
   * networkx (>=3.4.2,<4.0.0)

+# Installation

+During installation, in the first step, you will be asked to provide a `name`.
+Please enter no more than 20 characters.

 # Post-Installation Steps

 After successfully installing this application, the following steps should be taken to complete post-installation requirements.